vijayhardaha/yt-kabir-dohe-chrome-extension/README.md

-# YouTube Auto Commenter Extension - Kabir Ke Dohe
+# YouTube Kabir Ke Dohe - Chrome Extension

-## Overview
+YouTube Kabir Ke Dohe - Chrome Extension is a Chrome extension that automates the process of posting a comment and liking YouTube videos.
+When you click on the extension icon while on a YouTube video page, it randomly picks a "Kabir's doha" from a predefined list and posts it, and likes the video.

-The YouTube Auto Commenter Extension is a Chrome extension that automates the process of posting a comment and liking YouTube videos.
-When you click on the extension icon while on a YouTube video page, it randomly picks a "Kabir Ke Dohe" (couplets by Kabir) from a predefined list and posts it, and likes the video.
+> Note: You'll have to press comment button on your own, this extension will only write the doha in your Youtube's video comment box.

 ## Features